 - Open the door, which is blue.

-The second sentence describes a situation with one door.
+Sentence number 2 describes a situation with only one door.
 You don't have to make a choice, so you don't need to know the door's color to complete the task.
 Since this color clause represents a slight departure from the main point, it is set off with commas.

 Rule of Thumb (whiches' thumb, that is!)

 - Sometimes there are clauses that are required to make the sentence meaningful.